mpetri/partitioned_elias_fano/README.md

-For of partitioned_elias_fano
+Fork of partitioned_elias_fano
 =============================

 This is a fork of [partitioned_elias_fano](https://github.com/ot/partitioned_elias_fano).
-Modifications in this repository fix build breaks on Ubuntu 16.04 LTS and clean upupdate the build system to avoid generate executables and libraries in the source tree.
+Modifications in this repository fix build breaks on Ubuntu 16.04 LTS and update the build system to avoid generating executables and libraries in the source tree.

 Building on Ubuntu 16.04 LTS
 ----------------------------